 Only three of the 10 monitoring sites are in an area not significantly influenced by VOC sources (see Figure 9).
 Beulah and Hannover are within 45 miles of five of the 12 major VOC sources in the state.
 Lostwood National Wildlife Refuge (NWR) and TRNP - NU are located in Class I areas16 surrounded by oil fields.
 Bismarck Residential and Fargo NW are located in population centers and influenced by city traffic.
-Williston is also in a population center located in the heart of oil country.
-Dunn Center is located in a rural area surrounded by crop land.
+Williston monitoring site was suspended during the 2020 monitoring year.
+Lake Ilo is located in a rural area surrounded by crop land.
 With this diversity of site locations and influences, one would expect to see a diversity of ozone concentrations.
 On the contrary, Figure 10 shows a striking similarity among the 4th maximum 8-hour annual concentrations.
 Since 1980, only four 8-hour averages have been higher than 70 ppb.
-Another, even stronger, indication of a uniform ozone distribution is the 8-hour concentrations: for all sites, the difference among the
+Another, even stronger, indication of a uniform ozone distribution is the 8-hour concentrations: for all sites, the difference among the 4th highest average is 3 ppb (see Figure 10).
+Figure 11 shows the annual average concentrations for the Department-operated sites for 1983 - 2020.